How did your career journey lead you to Geneva Global?

 When life changed in March 2020, I had already been working mostly from home.
 The biggest change for me was no longer having the house (my office) to myself for most of the day, but now sharing it with my husband and two school-aged kids.
 We started with all four of us around the dining room table, which was cozy, but quickly realized we needed to figure out some additional work spaces.
 Our second order of business: upgrading our internet service, since we now had four people joining video calls simultaneously.
 We have tried to remain flexible as we move around the house depending on who has meetings, music lessons, gym class, etc. Needless to say, the house feels much bigger now that the kids have returned to in-person school.

-For more information about Lisa, and to meet the rest of our team, please click here.
+To meet the rest of our team, please click here.